RanM-DevOpsLabs/KubernetesLabs/tools/kyverno/README.md

   * Sends the updated resource back to the k8s API Server
   * Sends "Allow" response to the API Server to create it and restore it in etcd
 * Reports Controller (if enabled) - will create a PolicyReport showing the final result if the policy applied.
 (PASS / FAIL / WARN / ERROR / SKIP)

-# Hands On
-* Create a local kind cluster.